site24x7/chef-site24x7/README.md

 Chef Cookbook for Site24x7 services
 ===========

-This Chef Cookbook installs Site24x7 server monitoring agent on Linux platforms.
-This requires Site24x7 account to use.
-Sign Up Now for a Free Trial
+This Chef Cookbook installs Site24x7 Server Monitoring agent on Linux platforms.
+Please create a Site24x7 account to install the Linux agent using Chef.
+Sign Up Now for a Free Trial!

 Supported Platforms